-Poppi with its magnificent castle rises on a hill, on the right bank of the river Arno for who comes from Florence, in the center of the Casentino valley.
-The castle can be reached following the SS70 Umbro-Casentinese, leaving it to the height of Ponte a Poppi and driving up to the top of the hill where the castle rise.
+Poppi with its magnificent castle, rises on a hill, on the right bank of the river Arno for who come from Florence, in the center of the Casentino valley.
+The castle can be reached following the SS70 Umbro-Casentinese, leaving it at the height of Ponte a Poppi and driving up to the top of the hill where the castle rise.

 The castle of Poppi is the most important medieval monument of the whole Casentino area.
-Unlike all the other castles and architectures of the zone it wasn't wasted by the time or ruined by the men, having always been used as residence of the local political or administrative power, in fact it is still today seat of the Commune of Poppi.
-Since its origins the history of the castle was strongly tied to that of the biggest feudal family of the Casentino that made of Poppi the center of their great fief and lived in this castle for almost four hundred years: the counts of the Guidi family.
+Unlike all the other castles and architectures of the zone it wasn't wasted by time or ruined by the men, having always been used as residence of the local political or administrative power; in fact, it is still today the seat of the Commune of Poppi.
+Since its origins, the history of the castle has been strongly tied to that of the biggest feudal family of the Casentino which made Poppi the center of their great fief and lived in this castle for almost four hundred years: the counts of the Guidi family.

-Despite to the fact that the first written notices of the existence of the castle are dated 1191, its architecture lets us suppose that the foundation was antecedent of two or three centuries, back to the period between the invasions of Italy of the Longbeards and the French.
+Despite the fact that the first written notices of the existence of the castle are dated 1191, its architecture lets us suppose that the foundation was antecedent of two or three centuries, dating back to the period between the invasions of Italy by the Longbeards and the French.

 The complex was endowed with only two gates, the main, with a steep ramp of access, on the side towards the valley and the suburb of Ponte a Poppi (Poppi's ancient market place on the river Arno) and the other on the opposite side toward the square of the town.
 After the last big restructuring of the castle, in 1470, this last became the principal access with the name of 'Lion gate'.